heshima-org/heshima-org.github.io/CONTRIBUTING.md

 ![image](assets/admin/search-content.png)

 This should find the page where you can change the content.

 ![image](assets/admin/found-content.png)

 Click
-through to the page and make sure you've selected the **main** branch.
+through to the page.

 ![image](assets/admin/not-main.png)

+and make sure you've selected the **main** branch.
 Change the branch to main if you are not on main

 ![image](assets/admin/on-main.png)